I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 Cash And Cards

-The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,43 R$ (April 2021).
+The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5.14 R$ as of November 2022.
 For further conversion check this page.

 Apart from cash, you can pay by credit card at all the attractions I’m mentioning in this post.